gauntface/gaunt.dev/content/blog/2019/02/02/keyboard-tutorial-notes.md

 ---
 title: "KBWiki Tutorial Notes"
-excerpt: "These are running notes as I go through the KBWiki tutorial on how to make a custom keyboard."
+description: "These are running notes as I go through the KBWiki tutorial on how to make a custom keyboard."
 mainImage: "/images/blog/2019/2019-02-02/bw-circuit.jpg"
 primaryColor: ""